KushTrip/Mental_Health_Unsupervised_M.L/README.markdown

 ---

 ## Prerequisites
+To run this project,
+Either create an account in GoogleCollab and download the ipynb file and open it in Google collab Or
-To run this project, ensure you have the following installed:
+If you want torun it locally, ensure you have the following installed:
 - Python 3.8 or higher
 - pip (Python package manager)
 - Jupyter Notebook or any Python IDE (e.g., VS Code, PyCharm)
-- Required Python libraries (listed in `requirements.txt`):
+- Required Python libraries :
   - pandas
   - numpy
   - scikit-learn